-Campus Public Safety Trailers I-95 Center 500 arking Parking Parking 400 e n h o u 600 300 100 The Allied Centre 200 Health Cosmetology Centre Parking Maintenance / Receivin
+Campus Public Safety I-95 Center 500 Parking Parking 400 n h 600 300 Parking 100 The Allied Centre 200 Health Cosmetology Centre Parking Maintenance Receiving

 Unfounded Crimes - Halifax Community College

 If a reported crime is investigated by law enforcement authorities and found to be false or baseless, the crime is "unfounded" and should not be included in the institutions crime statistics.
 Only sworn or commissioned law enforcement personnel may "unfound" a crime.